The Ford Econoline: 3 common issues to look for before buying as your van home

 Another thing to note is that rotted chassis mounts are a quick way to fail a safety inspection.
 The "chassis" is the "box" that is mounted to the frame of the van and the places that they connect are specifically called the "chassis mounts".
 Whether the rot is on the frame of where the chassis mount connects, or on the chassis of where the chassis mount connects, it doesn't matter–it's equally as bad news for passing a safety inspection.

 So, there you have it!
-I hope this was helpful in your van purchasing journey!
+Picking out your van to live in is hands-down the biggest van life decision–you want to go into it knowledgeable and prepared.
 Overall, I highly recommend the E-series because they're relatively cheap, easy to get parts for, and reliable.
 Even as a 1999 Ford E250 with 174,000 miles already on it, my mechanic was pleased to tell me that the transmission, engine, and (thankfully) body frame were still in solid condition on my van.